satc-aspiring-pi-workshop-2023/satc-aspiring-pi-workshop-2023.github.io/index.md

   * …and more!

 See the [Call For Participants](/cfp) for more details on participation.
-Importantly, if you are selected to participate **all travel expenses to Washington, DC and GW will be fully covered**.
+Importantly, if selected to participate most (if not all) **travel expenses to Washington, DC and GW will be reimbursed.**

 <div class="reg-link">
 <a href="">